otomato-gh/istio.workshop/slides/istio/architecture.md

 ---

 ## The Sidecar Pattern
-- The 'sidecar' is a an assistant container in the pod
+- The 'sidecar' is an assistant container in the pod

 - Think Batman's Robin